The validity of the universal relation between corrections to entropy and the extremality of Schwarzschild-de Sitter black holes under the GUP and EUP: The universal relation on the Schwarzschild-de Sitter black holes under GUP

 then the equality $\frac{\partial M_{N}}{\partial\varepsilon}=\lim_{M\longrightarrow M_{N}}(-T\frac{\partial S}{\partial\varepsilon})_{M}=-\frac{1}{6\sqrt{3}(1+\varepsilon)^{\frac{3}{2}}}$ as a form of the Goon-Penco relation can be maintained in view of Eq.
 (14) and Eq.
 (30) [20].
 We solve the necessary matching condition (31) to find $\beta l_{p}=0$, which means that the validity of the universal relation can only be kept under the original Heisenberg uncertainty.
 We compare Eq.(14) with Eq.(30) to show,

 because $\beta\neq0$ cannot hold the condition (31).
 We show that the inequality sign will be replaced as the equality when $\beta=0$.
+We cannot choose the special thermodynamic quantities as matching conditions limiting the black holes and the conditions can remove the terms involving the coefficient $\beta$, so the Goon-Penco relation cannot be kept when $\beta\neq0$.
 The $\beta$-term as correction to the uncertainty principle violates the Goon-Penco universal relation.